New Hampshire No Fault Divorce

 The issue of Property Distribution

-• The value of the property acquired by exchanging the property attained prior to the marriage
+• The value of the property acquired by exchanging the property attained prior to the marriage.

-• The chance for each partner for future acquisition of income or capital assets
+• The chance for each partner for future acquisition of income or capital assets.

-• The period of marital life
+• The duration of marital life.

-• The following attributes of each divorcing partner
+• The following attributes of each divorcing partner:

 • Needs and liabilities